 Faurecia rose as much as 2.4 percent to 11.75 euros and was up 1.9 percent as of 2 p.m. in Paris.
 The stock has declined 20 percent this year, valuing the company at 1.29 billion euros.

 Faurecia plans to grow by 6 percent to 7 percent per year and reach sales of 22 billion euros by 2016, Delabriere said.
 The company’s growth strategy will focus on boosting the share of sales outside Europe to 55 percent in 2016 from 37 percent last year.

 The French manufacturer plans to lift its operating profit margin to at least 5 percent of sales by 2016, two years later than previously planned, as the sovereign-debt crisis saps demand in its home region.
 Faurecia said the slowdown will require additional restructuring with a “gradual” recovery not expected to start until 2014.

 Industrywide European auto sales will decline 10 percent this year, the most since 1993, according to ACEA, the region’s automotive-industry association.
 General Motors Co.
-(GM) said Oct.
+(GM:US) said Oct.
 31 it will eliminate 2,600 European jobs by the end of 2012.
 Ford Motor Co. will shut two plants in England next year and one in Belgium in 2014, cutting 6,200 jobs, while Peugeot is eliminating 8,000 positions and closing a factory near Paris to reduce costs.